 Monitor Intersection Points (Interim Milestones)

-Implement Simple Metrics, Consistent Across The Team
+Implement Simple, Consistent Metrics Across the Team

-Ensure Team Inclusion Through Consistent Program Leadership Communications And Onsite Visits
+Ensure Team Inclusion Through Consistent Program Leadership Communications and Onsite Visits

 Regularly provide verbal and written updates and recognize the team’s milestones and individual contributions.
 Plan for onsite visits to team members to reiterate the importance of each team.